Treating erectile dysfunction

 Only take one tablet within a 24-hour period.

-You may have the choice of which PDE-5 inhibitor to take as sildenafil, tadalafil and vardenafil are likely to be equally effective.
 Your GP should explain the benefits of each medication and how it works.
 The choice may depend on:

 - how often you are sexually active